Fruit

 It’s 1998, and the writers Samuel Delany and Octavia Butler are talking about hypertext at MIT.
 Texts are not linear.
 Texts are multiple and for anybody who really reads and enjoys reading, it is an interactive process, says Delany.
 I generally have four or five books open around the house — I live alone; I can do this — and they are not books on the same subject, says Butler, They don’t relate to each other in any particular way, and the ideas they present bounce off one another.
 And I like this effect.

-A folders of images on my desktop — an attempt at taxonomy (or at least at understanding).
-They have names such as Alvin_Baltrop, Cadaver_monuments, Fascinus, Glitterbug, Happy_Together, Harmen_Steenwijk, Homo_Bulla, Maria_Sybella_Merian, Rupertia, Sacro_Bosco, Sebald_Beham, Star_Trek_TNG.
+A folder of folders on my desktop — an attempt at taxonomy (or at least at understanding).
+They have names such as Alvin_Baltrop, Cadaver_monuments, Fascinus, Glitterbug, Happy_Together, Harmen_Steenwijk, Homo_Bulla, Maria_Sybella_Merian, Rupertia, Sacro_Bosco, Sebald_Beham, Snakes, Star_Trek_TNG.
+Another folder: Boys_to_draw.

 FRUIT: queen in Polari.